fkie-cad/amides/README.md

 Results of the rule attribution evaluation are encapsulated in `RuleAttributionEvaluationResult` instances, which are also pickled.

 Visualizing the rule attribution evaluation results is performed by the `plot_attr.py` script.
 The `--plot` option allows to choose between the normal distribution, the cumulative distribution, and a combination of both.
-To get both attributions into the same plot, choose the `combined` option.
+To get both attributions into the same plot, choose the `combined` option:

 ```bash
 ./bin/plot_attr.py --eval-result "models/process_creation/rl_attr.zip" --plot "combined" --title "rule_attribution_eval_socbed" --out-dir "plots"